IUCompilerCourse/Essentials-of-Compilation/SyllabusExampleRacket.md

-## Syllabus Example for Compiler Course
+## Syllabus Example for a Compiler Course based on Essentials of Compilation (Racket)

 High-level programming languages like Racket make it easier to program compared to low-level languages such as x86 assembly code.
 But how do